Privacy Policy

 1. Introduction

-It is important that you take the time to read this notice so that you understand how we will use your personal data and your rights in relation to your personal data.
-This Privacy Notice should be read in conjunction with our Cookie Policy (see section 2.3).
+It is important that you take the time to read this notice so that you understand how we use your personal data and your rights in relation to your personal data.

 1.1 The Controller

 This notice applies to all our products and services.
-Your product or service terms and conditions will specify which of our businesses is providing the relevant product or service to you.
 When we refer to “Finance Ireland”, “we”, “us” or “the Group” we are referring to Finance Ireland Credit Solutions DAC t/a Finance Ireland, Finance Ireland Leasing, Finance Ireland Residential Mortgages, Finance Ireland Agri, Finance Ireland Motor & Leasing, Polestar Financial Services, and Finance Ireland Commercial Mortgages.

 The controller in respect of your personal data for the purposes of data protection law is: